 Switch to the analysis tab in the ribbon and type ‘slope’ in the search field in the geoprocessing panel.
 Create a slope layer called unbc_slope.tif (or unbc_slope_arcpro.tif)

 Using the Raster Calculator – ArcPro

-What is the number type of the DEM layer?
-What is the number type of the layer from slope_lt_10 layer?
-Which value in this layers represent slopes less or equal to 10 (HINT: Look at the layer and compare it in your mind to what you know of Prince George – which parts are hilly and which are flat?)
+What is the number type of the DEM layer (0.25 mark)?
+What is the number type of the layer from slope_lt_10 layer (0.25 mark)?
+Which value in this layer represents slopes less than or equal to 10 (HINT: Look at the layer and compare it in your mind to what you know of Prince George – which parts are hilly and which are flat?)
 (0.5 mark)?

 More Terrain Layers – QGIS